 A test of resources is not required where an application is made for the benefit of a child or a young person under the age of 19 for whom child benefit is payable.

-View and download our means-testing factsheet to find out how we calculate client contributions for the grant.
+Find out how we calculate client contributions for the grant.

 If you would like to get an approximate idea of what your contribution is likely to be, then please complete the online preliminary test of resources form.